sshaw/copy-as-format/README.md

 `M-x copy-as-format-SERVICE`

-Where `SERVICE` is one of the supported services:
+Where `SERVICE` is one of the supported services.

+It's a good idea to bind these functions to a key sequence:

 ```el
 (global-set-key (kbd "C-c w s") 'copy-as-format-slack)
 (global-set-key (kbd "C-c w g") 'copy-as-format-github)
 ```

 ## Adding Formats

 Create a format function with a signature of `TEXT MULTILINE`: